 Additionally, we’ll be blogging on Feministing about tour highlights along the way and featuring guest posts by student panelists we bring onto our sessions–giving worldwide attention to the work of your center and/or campus.

-So if you’re thinking about bringing Feministing to your center, campus or organization, get in touch now for more information on fees and availability!
+So if you’re thinking about bringing Feministing to your center, campus or organization, contact jos AT feministing DOT com for more information on fees and availability!